gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The name of the `Zip` task to create standalone Play distributions is now `createPlayBinaryZipDist`.

+#### Name of distribution archives

+If you would like to have a different archive name (by default, `playBinary.zip` or `playBinary.tar`), you must configure the `baseName` property for the `Zip` or `Tar` tasks.
+When determining the final archive name, Gradle will concatenate the `baseName` and `extension`.

+For tar files, Gradle will automatically switch to using `.tgz` or `.tbz2` when the `compression` property is changed.

+Previously, you could directly set the `archiveName`.  `version`, `appendix` and `classifier` are still ignored when determining the archive name.

 ### Software model changes

 - Deprecated `CollectionBuilder` interface removed.